BryTheWiseGuy/vapor-game-store-cli/README.md

 ## Usage

-**NOTE:** This section will be broken down by individual file, outlining the main purpose of each file and giving short description each individual function.
-If you decide to implement additional features and encounter any bugs, run the `debug.py` file while in the lib directory to enter into ipdb and begin debugging code.
+**NOTE:** This section will be broken down by individual file, outlining the main purpose of each file and giving short descriptions of each individual function.
+If you decide to implement additional features and encounter any bugs, run the `debug.py` file while in the `lib` directory to enter into ipdb and begin debugging code.

 ### `cli.py`